MachadoFA/EQGW.github.io/2025/HowToForLecturers.md

 Note that your changes will appear in the workshop web pages, but only after a delay of perhaps 15 minutes.

+# WARNING -- The next two sections are obsolete and will be revised soon.
+All files will go into the Github repository #

 ## Posting files at Google Drive to be linked to from the EQGW Github webpage ##